PASTAplus/PEP/peps/pep-9.md

 Use case:

 1. An EDI application collects the user's authentication token, the `<access>` element for the protected resource, and the requested permission.
-2. The application sends the token, `<access>` element, and permission to AuthZ to determine if the user is authorized.
+2. The application sends the token, `<access>` element, and permission to The *authorization service* to determine if the user is authorized.
-3. AuthZ processes the request and returns a success message if the user is authorized.
+3. The *authorization service* processes the request and returns a success message if the user is authorized.

-Notes: This use case supports the authorization process for PASTA API methods if the ACLs in the  `service.xml` file are not registered in AuthZ's ACR registry.
+Notes: This use case supports the authorization process for PASTA API methods if the ACLs in the  `service.xml` file are not registered in the *authorization service* ACR registry.

 ```
 isAuthorized(token: string, resource_key: string, access: string, permission: string)